straup/parallel-flickr/solr/README.md

 What's going on here?
 --

-* _start.jar_ is the thing that spins up Solr
+* _start.jar_ is the thing that starts Solr

-* _start.jar_ is going to spin up a web server using Jetty on port 9999; you can change the port number in parallel-flickr/solr/etc/jetty.xml
+* _start.jar_ is going to spin up a web server using Jetty on port 9999; you can change the port number in [parallel-flickr/solr/etc/jetty.xml](https://github.com/straup/parallel-flickr/blob/master/solr/etc/jetty.xml).

 * _start.jar_ is going to look for a file called _solr.xml_ in the _solr.solr.home_ directory.
 Its presence will indicate that Solr is being run